jordansbenjamin/Blackjack_terminal-app/README.md

 chmod +x run_blackjack.sh
 ```

-6. To get you set up before running the Blackjack game program, you need to install some requirements and dependencies:
+5. To get you set up before running the Blackjack game program, you need to install some requirements and dependencies:

 ```shell
 ./setup_blackjack.sh
 ```

-7. After all the necessary requirements are installed, you can now run the program:
+6. After all the necessary requirements are installed, you can now run the program:

 ```shell
 ./run_blackjack.sh
 ```

+Add a note here that for the best possible experience, the terminal window needs to be larger than usual.

-8. Enjoy the game!
+7. Enjoy the game!
 It's important to note when you quit the game, all you need to do to play again is to run the game with the command above.
 As a reminder: `./run_blackjack.sh`

 #### Dependencies